The History of the Ukulele

 The ukulele has long been a Hawaiian icon

-It’s a quaint little instrument, and though the sound it produces isn’t exactly commanding, the ukulele has become an icon of Hawaiian culture.
-Travel the islands and you’ll likely come across the occasional ukulele performance.
-One place you’re sure to see some of the best performances on the ukulele, however, is at a Hawaiian luau.
+Ukuleles are a quaint little instrument, and though the sound they produce isn’t exactly commanding, it’s become a symbol of Hawaiian culture.
+Travel the islands and you’ll likely come across a ukulele performance.
+Hawaiian luaus are one place where you’re sure to see some of the best performances in Hawaii.

-The music you hear at luaus is performed by seasoned pros, meaning whoever is picking up the sweet little instrument is well-versed on how to make its strings sing.
+The music you hear at luaus is performed by seasoned pros, meaning whoever is picking up the sweet little instrument is well-versed in how to make its strings sing.

 The Hawaiian people eagerly adopted the ukulele soon after its introduction to the islands

-Much of Hawaii’s culture actually originated somewhere else, and the ukulele is an example of that.
-While many elements of Hawaiian culture come from the islands of Polynesia, the ukulele is an exception.
-It didn’t originate in the Pacific at all.
-In fact, the earliest forms of the instrument can be traced back to the island of Madeira in the Atlantic Ocean to the west of Morocco.
+Much of Hawaii’s culture originated from the islands of Polynesia, but some elements of Hawaiian culture are from elsewhere.
+The ukulele didn’t originate in the Pacific at all.
+The earliest forms of the instrument can be traced back to the island of Madeira in the Atlantic Ocean to the west of Morocco.

-Madeira has long been a haven for European visitors.
+As an autonomous region of Portugal, Madeira has long been a haven for European visitors.
 Those wishing to escape the cold climate of Europe would travel to Madeira and be greeted by an island filled with wine, music, and exotic landscapes.
-It was the capital city of Funchal that drew much of the attention and it was here that a common four-stringed instrument, the machete or braginha, would be played in the streets.
+In the capital city of Funchal a four-stringed instrument, called the machete or braginha, would frequently be played in the streets.

-The picturesque setting wasn’t destined to last, sadly, and by mid-1800s, the port city was ravaged by famine and poverty, the result of a series of natural disasters.
-These caused a collapse in the local wine industry, which made up much of the island’s income.
-With conditions on their beautiful island deteriorating, locals sought an escape.
-Luckily, the Hawaiian Islands were in desperate need of workers on the sugar and pineapple plantations.
+Sadly, by the mid-1800s, Madeira was ravaged by famine and poverty.
+This was the result of a series of natural disasters that caused the collapse of the local wine industry, which at that time produced much of the island’s income.
+As conditions on the island deteriorated, locals sought an escape.
+Meanwhile, the Hawaiian Islands were in desperate need of workers on the sugar and pineapple plantations.

-Well, the ukulele came with the immigrants, specifically a trio: Manuel Nunes, Augusto Dias, and Jose do Espirito Santo.
-The three of them worked on a Hawaiian sugar plantation when they arrived to the islands, but they wouldn’t remain field laborers forever.
-After fulfilling their contracts, they left the plantation and set their sights on Honolulu, to return to their original occupation as woodworkers.
+The ukulele came to Hawaii with Portuguese immigrants.
+Specifically, a trio of woodworkers: Manuel Nunes, Augusto Dias, and Jose do Espirito Santo.
+They worked on a Hawaiian sugar plantation when they first arrived on the islands.
+After fulfilling their contracts, they each left the plantation, set their sights on Honolulu, and returned to their former occupations.

-Before long, each of the three had his own shop, and were making names for themselves as makers of “guitars, machetes, and all stringed instruments.”
-It’s not clear which of them actually first started making the ukulele, which was sort of a hybrid of the machete and the five-string rajao of Portugal.
+Eventually, each of the three men had a shop.
+They made names for themselves as makers of “guitars, machetes, and all stringed instruments.”
+It’s not clear which of them first started making the ukulele, which is a hybrid of the machete and the five-string Portuguese rajao.

 When Hawaiians adopted the ukulele, they gave it its current name, which translates to “jumping flea.”
-Since it’s such a lively instrument, the ukulele has a central place at festive events like luaus.
+Since it’s such a lively instrument, the ukulele has earned a central place at festive events, especially Hawaiian luaus.

-We’re glad you asked.
-To pronounce it correctly, like a local, say “oo-koo-leh-leh.”
+To pronounce it correctly, say “oo-koo-leh-leh.”
 Sure, you might get a few funny looks, but you’ll have the smug satisfaction of knowing something they don’t.
 You’re welcome.

 More on Hawaii Luaus